TeV Gamma-Rays from the Low-Luminosity Active Galactic Nucleus NGC 4278: Implications for the Diffuse Neutrino Background: Acknowledgements

 \section{Acknowledgements}

-We thank Federico Testagrossa, Pavlo Plotko, and Marc Klinger for their assistance in developing the parameter scan tools.
-The work is partially funded by IISN project No. 4.4501.18 (C.Y.).
+We thank Federico Testagrossa, Pavlo Plotko, and Marc Klinger for their assistance in developing the parameter scan tools. {We also thank the anonymous referee for helpful and constructive comments.} The work is partially funded by IISN project No. 4.4501.18 (C.Y.).
 R.-Y. L. acknowledges the support by National Natural Science Foundation of China under grants No.~12393852 and 12330006, and Basic Research Program of Jiangsu under grant No.~BK20250059.